Skip to content

 Observe the enqueued actions

-When you apply the change set, the action to update the attributes will run first.
+When you apply the Change Set, the action to update the attributes will run first.
 If it succeeds, then the action to create your Subnet will run.

 Apply the Change Set